Year 1 and 2 are the Key Stage 1 classes. In KS1 Numeracy and Literacy are

 Individual guitar and piano lessons are also available from music specialists once a week.

 Humanities includes Geography, History, Religious Education and PSHE and is often taught through the topic or theme that each class is working on per term.
-Making the children aware of the beautiful wider world they live in and exploring different ways how and places where one could live is an exciting adventure for the children.
+Making the children aware of the beautiful wider world they live in and exploring different ways how and places where one could live is an inspiring adventure for the children, igniting their natural curiosity.

 Physical Education (PE)